Mdbaker19/Mdbaker19/README.md

 ### Hello 👋🏼
 - while(true) {
 -   continueLearning(); 🧠
--   continueMentoring(); 🌱
 - }
-- Working on Python Machine learning, Pygame && C++ hardware programming
+- Working on Haxe and hardware programming
-- Still pretty heavily focused on work at the moment
 - Looking to collaborate on Python NN, or Haxe
 - Haxe is fun